ZAnonySec/Powerfull-C-DDos-tool/README.md

  This is for for educational purposes only disclaimer only do not use it as fun tool or any other dumb stuff!

-Its and TCP SYN flood DOS tool and it also has Spoofed ip build inside of it                                           some place on the code was created by chatgpt!
+Its and TCP SYN flood DOS tool and it also has Spoofed ip build inside of it

 THE FILE IS BRUTLAZER
 ㅤㅤㅤㅤㅤㅤㅤ